-Dual Degree: Master of Science in Hotel Administration and Master of Science in Management Information Systems
+Dual Degree: Master of Science - Hotel Administration & Master of Science - Management Information Systems

-The dual Master’s of Science in Management Information Systems and Master’s of Science in Hotel Administration (MIS/HOA) degree is designed for those who seek career opportunities in the information technology sector of the hospitality industry.
+The dual Master of Science in Management Information Systems and Master of Science in Hotel Administration (MIS/HOA) degree is designed for those who seek career opportunities in the information technology sector of the hospitality industry.
 The 48-credit dual degree is offered jointly by between the UNLV College of Business and the William F. Harrah College of Hotel Administration.

 MS HOA/MS MIS Admission Process